 The argument s is a socket that has been created with socket(3N) and bound to an address with bind(3N), and that is listening for connections after a call to listen(3N).
 The accept() function extracts the first connection on the queue of pending connections, creates a new socket with the properties of s, and allocates a new file descriptor, ns, for the socket.
 If no pending connections are present on the queue and the socket is not marked as non-blocking accept() blocks the caller until a connection is present.
 If the socket is marked as non-blocking and no pending connections are present on the queue, accept() returns an error as described below.
 The accept() function uses the netconfig(4) file to determine the STREAMS device file name associated with s.
 This is the device on which the connect indication will be accepted.
-The accept socket, ns, is used to read and write data to and from the socket that connections.
+The accept more connections.
+The original socket (s) remains open for accepting further connections.